This is a bonus article for the “AI Path L1→L2 Upgrade Guide.” If you have not installed OpenCode yet, this guide gets you from zero to running.

 If you followed Day 8, here is a good way to test this workflow:

-- Make sure you are in Plan mode (the bottom-left corner shows “Plan”.
-Press Tab if it says “Build”).
+- Make sure you are in Plan mode (bottom-left corner shows “Plan”; press Tab if it says “Build”).

 - Tell it: “Organize my downloads folder, sort files by type.”

 - The agent will propose a plan.
-For example, it might suggest subfolders for documents, images, archives, and installers, each getting the right files.
+For example, it might suggest subfolders for documents, images, archives, and installers so each receives the right files.

 - If you have different ideas, just reply with changes.